samkatakouzinosracing/nspace.hu-soundshift/README.md

 ## Getting Started

 If you want to try this solution;
-- Download and install the software at http://nspace.hu/soundshift/ as well as the 'Microsoft Visual C++ 2010 Redistributable Package' that it links to.
+- Download and install the software at http://nspace.hu/soundshift/ as well as the 'Microsoft Visual C++ 2010 Redistributable Package' that it links to which is https://www.microsoft.com/download/details.aspx?id=26999.
 - Watch the forum thread for Sound Shift at https://forums.iracing.com/discussion/1190/sound-shift-app to follow updates.
 - Obtain the most recent vehicle.ini file at https://github.com/samkatakouzinosracing/nspace.hu-soundshift to get updates.